andrewsunglaekim/git_workshop/readme.md

 - Synchronize a local repository with a remote repository using git with Github

-## Framing (5/10)
+## Framing (7/7)

-Simply put, version control is a way of *tracking changes* made to a file or group of files over time.

-It's very likely that each of us has tried to keep track of changes made to a file by creating different versions of that file.
+It's very likely that each of us has tried to keep track of changes made to a file by creating different versions of a file.
 This however can be messy or complicated especially when working in teams.

-### Think Pair Share 5/15

-Think about the following questions for 2 minutes:

-- What are some reasons we might want different versions of a project?
-- What are some strategies you've used in the past? (outside of VC)
-- What problems, if any, did you encounter?
-- How can version control software be leveraged to solve these problems?
-- If you use git already, how has it helped you? what do you wish it could do better?

-Then share with someone sitting next to you about your thoughts for 3 minutes.
+Simply put, version control is a way of **tracking changes** made to a file or group of files over time.

-## Git - Git solves problems.
-5/20
+## Git - Git solves problems
 - I wrote some code to implement a feature, but I broke a bunch of stuff in the process. **I want to be able to go back in time to a point where my code works!**
 - I'm trying to see how my codebase or some files have changed over time. **I'd like to be able to compare various states of my files.**
 - I want to work on someone else's project, but don't want to break their code and ruin everything. **I want to have my own 'area' where I can try out code or build out a feature without adversely affecting another developer's project I'm working on.**
 - I'm working on a project with a team, and **I want to have an easy way to collaborate with my team**

-## Git - Some basic definitions
+## Some basic definitions (3/10)

 - Git - It is version control software.
 Today we'll be using the CLI to use git.
 - Repositories - Git stores information about a project in a data structure called a repository.